az-serein/az-serein.github.io/_pages/about.md

 </style>

 ## Biography
-I am a Undergraduate Researcher at University of Connecticut.
+I am a undergraduate researcher at University of Connecticut.
 My research interests lie primarly in city- and building-scale disaster prediction.
 I an anticipated to received my B.A. from the Statistics Department and Economics Department.
 [University of Connecticut](https://uconn.edu/).

 ## Experience